php/php-windows-builder/README.md

 - `php-version-list` (optional) - The PHP versions to build the extension for.
 Defaults to the PHP versions defined in the `package.xml` file.
 - `arch-list` (optional) - The architectures to build the extension for.
 Defaults to `x64, x86`.
 - `ts-list` (optional) - The thread safety to build the extension for.
 Defaults to `nts, ts`.
+- `allow-old-php-versions` (optional) - Allow building the extension for older PHP versions.
+Defaults to `false`.

 ### Outputs